Skip to main content

 Logs

-The flow logs at logName="projects/<google-cloud project name>/logs/discriminat-flow" in StackDriver will have three additional fields for traffic from any workload that has a Firewall Rule with a see-thru annotation attached:
+The flow logs at logName="projects/<google-cloud project name>/logs/discriminat-flow" in Logs Explorer will have three additional fields for traffic from any workload that has a Firewall Rule with a see-thru annotation in it:

 2. see_thru_gid: The Firewall Rule where the enacted see-thru was found.